TimAstier/react-roguelike/ROADMAP.md

 - [x] Display current depth
 - [x] Add downward staircases tile
 - [x] Generate maps for multiple depths in generate level
+- [x] Add downward staircase in generateLevel
-- [ ] Switch between maps when depth increases
+- [ ] Add gold in generateLevel
 - [ ] Add monsters in generateLevel (use spawnNumber)
 - [ ] Add doors in generateLevel
 - [ ] Add grass in generateLevel
-- [ ] Add gold in generateLevel
-- [ ] Add downward staircase in generateLevel
 - [ ] Hunger clock (with impact on visibility)?
 - [ ] Way to heal (rest, item)?
 - [ ] Way to regain hunger clock